Time Clock Rules for Hourly Employees

 Biometric Clocking

-For distributed workforces where it isn’t possible to have a manager in place at every site, biometirc clocking gives supervisors peace of mind that the right employees are showing up at right site on time.
+For distributed workforces without on-site management, biometric clocking gives supervisors peace of mind that the correct employees are showing up at the right location and on schedule.

 Proximity Clocking